Thank you to everyone who attended the 2020 LGLA Leadership Forum "Inclusive Leadership".

-The Ministry of Municipal Affairs and Housing hosted panel discussions on Indigenous Reconciliation, with the leadership of Jim Kew, member of the Indigenous Business and Investment Council.
+The Ministry of Municipal Affairs and Housing, in conjunction with the Ministry of Jobs, Economic Development and Competitiveness, hosted panel discussions on Indigenous Reconciliation, with the leadership of Jim Kew, member of the Indigenous Business and Investment Council.

 Mayor Josie Osborne lead animated discussion at the “Women In Leadership” sessions, with some memorable accounts of real life experiences from panellists Lori Pratt, Arzeena Hamir, Wendy Booth, Sally Watson and Bonita Zarillo.

 Engaging the audience with some hands on scenarios, Christina Benty and Ron Mattiussi delivered exciting sessions, created by the Local Government Management Association, on the popular topic of “Working Together – Making the Most of Collaborating with Staff”.